School uniform - We would like all of our children to wear their uniform with pride.

 Please note that the school bookbag and PE bag is only available through My Clothing Limited.

 We would like to remind you that small stud type earrings are the only type of jewellery that should be worn to school.
 Larger studs or dangly, hoop earrings can be dangerous, especially when the children are playing outside and running around.
-If your child does wear earrings, please try and teach him or her how to remove them for PE as no jewellery should be worn during games or gymnastics.
+If your child does wear earrings, please try and teach him/her how to remove them for PE/swimming as the school accepts no responsibility for removing them.
 Using micropore tape does not prevent puncture injuries if the ear is knocked or hit by a ball.

 We would also politely request that children do not wear false nails, nail varnish or fake tattoos to school.